14Jun2026

 Control Low High

-Market Responsiveness Fast Slower
+Market responsiveness Fast Slower (depends on your approval)

 Which Investor Profile Suits Each Approach?

-Which Investment Suits You?
-Take the Quiz!
+Which Investment Style Suits You?
+Take the Quiz

-Discretionary vs Advisory Investment
+Discretionary vs Advisory Mandate: Which Suits You?

 1. How much time can you spend on investments?